10 Quirky and Unusual Statues You Shouldn’t Miss In Barcelona

 The twenty-two-metre Woman and Bird Sculpture (Catalan: Dona I Ocell) was inaugurated in 1983 and represents the link between the Earth and the universe.

-The statue is part of a series of three significant works of art that Miró donated to his hometown and takes pride of place in Joan Miró Park, which is located near Plaça d’Espanya.
+The statue is part of a series of three works of art that Miró donated to his hometown and takes pride of place in Joan Miró Park, which is located near Plaça d’Espanya.

 4. A Room Were it Always Rains by Juan Muñoz